-168. Decision 39 COM 11 Timetable Procedures 30 September (before Year 1) Voluntary deadline for receipt of draft nominations from States Parties by the Secretariat.
+Timetable Procedures 30 September (before Year 1) Voluntary deadline for receipt of draft nominations from States Parties by the Secretariat.
 15 November (before Year 1) Secretariat to respond to the nominating State Party concerning the completeness of the draft nomination, and, if incomplete, to indicate the missing information required to make the nomination complete.
 1 February Year 1 Deadline by which complete nominations must be received by the Secretariat to be transmitted to the relevant Advisory Bodies for evaluation.
-Nominations shall be received by 17h00 GMT, or, if the

-&lt;sup>11 If 1 February falls on a weekend, the nomination must be received by 17h00 GMT the preceding Friday.

-&lt;sup>12 If 1 February falls on a weekend, the nomination must be received by 17h00 GMT the preceding Friday.
+Nominations shall be received by 17h00 GMT, or, if the date falls on a weekend by 17h00 GMT the preceding Friday.
+Nominations received after this date will be examined in a future cycle.
+1 February - 1 March Year 1 Registration, assessment of completeness and transmission to the relevant Advisory Bodies.
+The Secretariat registers each nomination, acknowledges receipt to the nominating State Party and inventories its contents.
+The Secretariat will inform the nominating State Party whether or not the nomination is complete.
+Nominations that are not complete (see paragraph 132) will not be transmitted to the relevant Advisory Bodies for evaluation.
+If a nomination is incomplete, the State Party concerned will be advised of information required to complete the nomination by the deadline of 1 February of the following year in order for the nomination to be examined in a future cycle.
+Nominations that are complete are transmitted to the relevant Advisory Bodies for evaluation.
+The Secretariat will also make available the electronic format of the text of the nominations to the Members of the Committee on the World Heritage Centre's website.

-&lt;sup>13 In case of transnational/transboundary properties any modification will need the agreement of all States Parties concerned.
+13 In case of transnational/transboundary properties, any modification will need the agreement of all States Parties concerned.